node-red/cookbook.nodered.org/mqtt/publish-to-topic.md

 ---
 layout: default
-title: Publish to a Topic
+title: Publish messages to a topic
 ---

 ### Problem